The five highest fines in July 2024

 3. GSMA Limited, Spain: 600,000 euros

-The Spanish data protection authority Agencia española protección datos (AEPD) investigated the actions of GSMA Limited, the organizer of the Mobile World Congress 2022 (MWC 2022), following a complaint from a private individual.
+The Spanish data protection authority, Agencia española protección datos (AEPD), investigated the following on the basis of a Complaint of a private individual the actions of GSMA Limited, the organizer of the Mobile World Congress 2022 (MWC 2022).

 The AEPD's investigation revealed that the GSMA had not sufficiently informed the data subjects about the data processing.
-Furthermore, the GSMA did not have a sufficient legal basis for processing the health data.
+Furthermore, the GSMA did not have a sufficient legal basis for the Processing the Health data.

 Source: Notice of fine Agencia española protección datos